Good News Bible: Beginnings

 The Psalms were published in 1970 as The Psalms For Modern Man in Today's English Version.
 Other portions of the Old Testament began to appear over the course of the 1970s—Job in 1971, Proverbs and Ecclesiastes in 1972, Jonah in 1973, Ruth, Hosea, Amos, and Micah in 1974, and Exodus in 1975.

 In 1976, the Old Testament was completed and published as the Good News Bible: The Bible in Today's English Version.
-In 1979, the Deuterocanonical books were added to the Good News Bible and published as Good News Bible: Today's English Version with Deuterocanonicals/Apocrypha and also later published as part of subsequent Catholic and Orthodox Editions.
+In 1979, the Deuterocanonical books were added to the Good News Bible and published as Good News Bible: Today's English Version with Deuterocanonicals/Apocrypha and also later published as part of subsequent Catholic Editions.
 In 1992, the translation was revised with inclusive language.

+It was formerly known as Today's English Version (TEV), but in 2001 was renamed the Good News Translation in the U.S., because the American Bible Society wished to improve the GNB's image as a translation where it had a public perception as a paraphrase.
+Despite the official terminology, it is still often referred to as the Good News Bible in the United States.

 The Bible Societies released the Contemporary English Version in 1995, also using jargon-free English.
 While this translation is sometimes perceived as a replacement for the GNB, it was not intended as such, and both translations continue to be used.
 While the American Bible Society promotes both translations, the British and Foreign Bible Society and HarperCollins have since 2007 refocused their publishing efforts on the GNB including the Good News Bible iPhone App.